touchlab/SKIE/README.md

 - Sealed class/interfaces

-These features are under active development - expect bugs and compilation errors:
+These features are under active development - expect bugs:

-- Default arguments
+- Exhaustive enums

 The discussion about any part of the SwiftKt project happens in the `swiftkt` Slack channel.